-James P. Fogelman is a partner in the Century City office of Gibson, Dunn & Crutcher.
+James P. Fogelman is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Litigation Department.
 Mr. Fogelman earned his law degree in 1992 from the UCLA School of Law.
 He received a Bachelor of Science degree in Economics, with a concentration in Finance, from the Wharton School of Economics at the University of Pennsylvania in 1989.
 Mr. Fogelman provides advice to clients on pre-litigation and litigation matters, and has represented clients in state and federal courts and in arbitrations across the United States.
-He has successfully litigated several high-profile disputes and has been recognized by Law360 as a Sports MVP for 2017.
+He has successfully litigated several high-profile disputes and was recognized by Law360 as a Sports MVP for 2017.

 Mr. Fogelman has represented clients in a variety of matters, including in connection with real estate and real estate development disputes and litigation, gaming, sports and fantasy sports litigation, consumer class action and consumer representative action litigation, mergers & acquisitions, joint venture and corporate transaction litigation, software/technology development and implementation litigation, entertainment litigation, shareholder and derivative litigation, antitrust litigation, and complex contract and business disputes litigation.
 For more than twenty years, Mr. Fogelman has also advised and represented international, national and regional law firms in connection with litigation in state and federal courts across the country, as well as with respect to internal and external investigations, conflicts and claim analyses, and disqualification and sanctions motions.